sqcndev/SquishyCoinQT/src/cc/CC made easy.md

 utxo based contracts are a bit harder to start writing than for balance based contracts.
 However, they are much more secure as they leverage the existing bitcoin utxo system.
 That makes it much harder to have bugs that issue a zillion new coins from a bug, since all the CC contract operations needs to also obey the existing bitcoin utxo protocol.

 This document will be heavily example based so it will utilize many of the existing reference CC contracts.
-After understanding this document, you should be in a good position to start creating either a new CC contract to be integrated into komodod or to make rpc based dapps directly.
+After understanding this document, you should be in a good position to start creating either a new CC contract to be integrated into squishyd or to make rpc based dapps directly.

 Chapter 0 - Bitcoin Protocol Basics
 There are many aspects of the bitcoin protocol that isnt needed to understand the CC contracts dependence on it.
 Such details will not be discussed.
 The primary aspect is the utxo, unspent transaction output.
 Just a fancy name for txid/vout, so when you sendtoaddress some coins, it creates a txid and the first output is vout.0, combine it and txid/0 is a specific utxo.